Central Retinal Vein Occlusion (CRVO)

-Patients need to be seen at regular intervals because in about one-third of all cases, a severe form of glaucoma called NEOVASCULAR GLAUCOMA develops and the eye pressure can rise to very high, dangerous levels.
+Patients with macular edema need ongoing follow-up and regular injections in order to preserve vision.
+In about one-third of all cases, a severe form of glaucoma called NEOVASCULAR GLAUCOMA develops and the eye pressure can rise to very high, dangerous levels.
 If it looks like this is about to occur, a laser treatment is necessary.
-Sometimes a VEGF blocker injection into the eye also may be needed.
+Often a VEGF blocker injection into the eye also may be needed.
 These treatments can help to prevent or control the glaucoma but they do not improve the vision when it is affected by high eye pressure.

 There is no reason to limit one’s activities, to avoid reading, to avoid watching TV, etc. However, when one has blurred vision in one eye for any reason, one’s depth perception is hampered.
 To the degree that this is true, one should be very careful doing anything which requires the ability to judge distances such as working around machinery, climbing on ladders and scaffolds, pounding nails, pouring hot liquids, and driving.
 It is relatively uncommon for a similar process to affect the other eye, and blurry vision in one eye does not in any way harm the “good eye”.

 When should a patient come back before his/her appointment?